Arsenal21/stripe-payments/stripe-payments/readme.txt

 = WIP 2.0.68 =
 - Japanese language translation file updated.
 - Added Hungarian language translation file.
+- Fixed - Special characters in the Customer Name field causing a Stripe API error.
 - Added an additional captcha response check against saved data (when captcha is enabled) for bot mitigation.
 More to come in the future.

 = 2.0.67 =